How ATOMiK Compares

 Undo / rollbackRe-apply same delta (self-inverse)Produce compensating eventProduce compensating eventNot generally supported

-Conflict resolutionAutomatic (commutativity)Partition-based orderingApplication-level logicAutomatic (join-semilattice)
+Conflict resolutionAlgebraic in scoped modelPartition-based orderingApplication-level logicAutomatic (join-semilattice)

 Bandwidth per updateSize of changed fields onlyFull message payloadFull event payloadState or op payload (varies)